 Voluntary Termination of Enrollment.
 A Member or his or her authorized representative may request in writing at any time that his or her enrollment in the Plan be terminated.
 Such termination shall be effective as of the first calendar day of the month following receipt by the Plan of the written request.
 The Plan shall mail written confirmation to the Member or his or her authorized representative regarding such termination from the Plan.
-In the event of such termination, the Member shall not be reimbursed for Premiums or other payments previously paid to the Plan by the Member.

 Involuntary Termination of Enrollment.
 The Plan may terminate the enrollment of a Member and render a written determination which sets forth the legal, regulatory and/or policy basis for such determination, for any of the following reasons: